-In addition, a surrogate mother overseas receives a housing stipend, medical care, food, transportation expenses, and other benefits as part of her agreement.
-In a typical US program, surrogates would pay those costs either themselves, or they would be additional expenses charged to the Intended Parents.
-So in all, the overseas surrogate may be better compensated than US surrogates.
+In addition, a surrogate overseas receives a housing stipend, medical care, food, transportation expenses, and other benefits as part of her agreement.
+When all expenses are included, the overseas surrogate is often equally compensated as her US counterpart.

-Make the cost of living comparison yourself, and you can see that finding a surrogate mother overseas not only can make it affordable to start your family abroad, but also often provides an excellent opportunity for your surrogate.
+Make the cost of living comparison yourself, and you can see that finding a surrogate overseas can be an affordable option to start your family abroad, but also often provides a unique opportunity for the surrogate.

-1. Does your current medical insurance cover a pregnancy
+Does your friend’s current medical insurance cover a surrogate pregnancy?

-Not all insurance policies cover maternity care; and some that do specifically exclude surrogacy pregnancies.
-If your insurance will cover the pregnancy, then you are in good shape.
+Not all insurance policies cover maternity care, and those that do, often exclude surrogacy pregnancies.
+If your friend’s insurance will cover a surrogate pregnancy, then you are in good shape.

 Obviously the Intended Parents should pay any deductible or co-payment.
-In the commercial surrogacy world, it’s common for the Intended Parents to pay for your health insurance premiums while you are pregnant (since they are the ones taking advantage of that service).
+In the commercial surrogacy world, it’s common for the Intended Parents to pay for the surrogate’s health insurance premiums while she is pregnant (since they are the ones taking advantage of that service).
 You should offer to pay the full insurance premiums, but if your friend’s insurance also covers her entire family (and a lot of non-pregnancy treatments) then you may agree to pay a portion of the costs.
-Even if your friend would pay for the insurance premium anyway, you should still chip in given the effort you are making for them — perhaps to pay just half the insurance premiums.
+Even if your friend would pay for the insurance premium anyway, you should still chip in given the effort she are making for your — perhaps to pay just half the insurance premiums.

-You also need to find an obstetrician to care for you during the pregnancy.
-Maybe your current OBGYN can manage this, or refer you to a good obstetrician if he can’t.
-Your obstetrician should have treatment privileges at a local hospital –and that is probably where you will deliver the baby.
-Check both the doctor and the hospital if they will accept your health insurance.
+You also need to find an obstetrician to care for your surrogate/friend during the pregnancy.
+Maybe her current OBGYN can manage this, or she may refer you to a good obstetrician if she can’t.
+The chosen obstetrician should have treatment privileges at a local hospital –and that is probably where your friend will deliver the baby.
+Check with both the doctor and the hospital if they will accept the health insurance.
 If not, you may need to find another doctor or hospital.
 There’s a full discussion about the surrogate’s compensation and benefits in the Surrogacy Guide.

 Other than the prenatal care and delivery, there are some additional expenses you should be aware of.
 Most official surrogacy contracts will include these fees as “out of pocket” expenses.
 They include:

-• Maternity clothes.
-Yep, none of your clothes are going to fit after the first couple of months.
+- Maternity clothes.
+Yep, none of your friend’s clothes are going to fit after the first trimester of pregnancy.
 Plan on a whole new wardrobe of comfortable and practical clothes.
 This is usually about $500 in a typical contract.

-• Medications.
-This can be $2,000 to $4000 in injections to prepare your uterus for the embryo transfer.
+- Medications.
+This can be $2,000 to $4000 in injections to prepare the surrogate’s uterus for the embryo transfer.
 After the transfer, there are vitamins and some hormone supplements, which can cost $500 or more.

-• If you get sick during the pregnancy, the doctor may recommend bed rest.
-That means you may be out several days of salary from your job — which can be a big blow the family budget.
+- If your friend gets sick during the pregnancy, the doctor may recommend bed rest.
+That means she may be out several days of salary from her job — which can be a big blow to the family budget.
 That’s why most surrogacy contracts include payments for Loss of Work.
 This benefit can cost thousands of dollars depending on your friend’s current wages and how long she is under bedrest.

-• If you’re married and your husband needs to stay home and look after you, then his lost wages are an additional expense as well.
-Most surrogacy contracts limit Loss of Wages to just a few weeks of lost work, or alternatively a simple maximum amount to be paid (about $5000 is a typical number)
+- If you friend is married and her husband needs to stay home and look after her, then his lost wages are an additional expense as well.
+Most surrogacy contracts limit Loss of Wages to just a few weeks of lost work, or alternatively a simple maximum amount to be paid (about $5000 is a typical number).

-• Alternatively, if the doctor recommends bed rest, you could ask your friends to chip in for a weekly housekeeper to do the household chores you now can’t.
+- Alternatively, if the doctor recommends bed rest, the Intended Parents can chip in for a weekly housekeeper to do the household chores your surrogate/friend now can’t.
 Consider a few hundred dollars for that.
 (And be sure to add daycare or babysitting charges as well).

-• Bed rest can also be prescribed after the delivery as well (especially if you have a C-section).
-You may find yourself unable to work for 2 to 3 weeks if the pregnancy is difficult.
+- Bed rest can also be prescribed after the delivery as well (especially if the baby arrives via a C-section).
+Your freind may be unable to work for 2 to 3 weeks if the pregnancy is difficult.

-You may be lucky enough to be working with a friend, and you can discuss these possible costs in a friendly conversation.
+If you’re lucky enough to have a friend as your surrogate, you can discuss these possible costs in a friendly conversation.
 But the final recommendation is the most important… It’s critical that all these agreements are written down so that there is no confusion or misunderstanding during the pregnancy.

-The Surrogacy Agreement should make clear what will be your future relationship to the child.
-You will not be the legal mother, but will the baby know the role you played in its birth?
-Will you be the “Cool Aunt” or just a friend of the family?
-Will you get to visit the child regularly?
+The Surrogacy Agreement should make clear what will be your surrogate-friend’s future relationship to the child.
+She will not be the legal mother, but will the baby know the role she played in its birth?
+Will she be the “Cool Aunt” or just a friend of the family?
+Will she get to visit the child regularly?
 What are the limits?
-What if the family moves away, can you still come visit?
+What if the family moves away, can she still come visit?

 The Surrogacy Agreement will also manage expectations about the pregnancy itself.
-Will the Intended Parents insist that the surrogate changes her diet (no more tuna sandwiches or packaged lunch meats!)?
+Will you insist that your surrogate/friend changes her diet (no more tuna sandwiches or packaged lunch meats!)?
 Will they object if she travels on an airplane during the final trimester?
-What if the surrogate wants to go to Mexico or the Florida Keys where Zika mosquitoes still persist?
-Will both parents be present in the delivery room?
-Will they want the surrogate to breastfeed (which can be problematic, by the way).
+What if your friend wants to go to Mexico or the Florida Keys where Zika mosquitoes still persist?
+Will she be comfortable with both parents in the delivery room… with a camera?
+Will you want your friend to breastfeed (which can be problematic, by the way).